Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 ❌ Can feel repetitive over longer sessions

-❌ Not for players expecting modern FPS quality
+❌ Not a game for those expecting modern FPS polish

 Operating systems: